What Rights Do Florida Fathers Have?

 Paternity can be established through a DNA test, particularly for unmarried parents.
 A party must petition the court for a DNA test to be conducted.
 Otherwise in the case of married couples, the law assumes paternity unless proven otherwise.
 However, just because a father is the biological father that does not necessarily establish parental rights.

 In fact, unless a court declares a man to be the father of a child, that man essentially has no parental rights.
-It is crucial for a father to work with an attorney so that his rights as a parent can be properly documented and recognized.
+It is crucial for a father to work with a Fort Lauderdale paternity attorney so that his rights as a parent can be properly documented and recognized.

 Paternity is especially important for a child for a number of reasons.
 Not only is it financially important due to child support and inheritance rights, but also for developmental reasons.
 It is important to establish who has custody and parenting time rights with the child in order to form a meaningful relationship.